amihaiemil/amihaiemil.github.io/_posts/2017-02-13-github-automatically-deploy-files-from-one-repo-to-another.markdown

 Now the variable ``BUILD_SHA`` will contain the required SHA.
 Needless to say, the first deployment will have to be done manually in order for this script to work.

-In this way, you do not have to deal with any prompts and rultor does not need write access to the destination repository, since it's using the API token of a user which has the necessary rights.

 ### 3. Encoding the content using openssl

 The content of the deployed files has to be base64 encoded, as required by the Github API.